Is life insurance worth it?

 Permanent life insurance can also be part of a tax-deferral financial strategy intended to avoid paying taxes on savings until you are in a lower tax bracket, presumably when you retire.
 There are other ways you can do this, such as IRAs and 401(k) plans, but if you’ve maxed out your investment with them, life insurance can play a vital role in protecting your money.

-Although life insurance can be a part of your investment plan, it should never be the whole thing.
-The primary goal of life insurance isn’t to ensure tax-deferred savings, but rather to provide financial security to your loved ones in your absence.
+Remember, though, that the primary goal of life insurance isn’t to ensure tax-deferred savings, but rather to provide financial security to your loved ones in your absence.

 Benefits of life insurance